-Rutland County Council's (RCC) Core Strategy sets out the overall housing target Uppingham up to 2026.
-The delivery of that strategy is supported by the for 'Proposed Submission Site Allocations & Policies Development Plan' which explains the current position on the additional housing requirement.
+Rutland County Council's (RCC) Core Strategy sets out the overall housing target for Uppingham up to 2026.
+The Plan has taken into account evidence supporting emerging policy.
 It also takes into account completions, commitments, and allowances for future rates of development on small windfall sites that are not specifically identified in the Plan but can be expected to come forward.
-This Plan therefore supports the construction of around 170 additional homes in Uppingham over the next 13 years.
+This Plan therefore supports the construction of at least 170 additional homes in Uppingham over the next 13 years.
 During the consultation process the community were asked to consider a list of potentially viable development sites and invited, via a Neighbourhood Forum newsletter delivered to every household, to indicate their preferences.
 The responses helped guide the Town Council to its final choice of three sites for future housing development in the west of the town.
-These are sites A, B and C. The case for each is outlined overleaf and the planned limit of development has been adjusted to accommodate them.
-The Plan supports the concept of housing built in 'clusters' around adequate green and open space.
-It is required that approximately 35% of the homes to be built in Uppingham by 2026 will be 'affordable' homes.
+These are sites A, B and C. The Plan supports the concept of housing built in 'clusters' around adequate green and open space.
+It is a requirement of the Core Strategy that approximately 35% of the homes to be built in Uppingham by 2026 will be 'affordable' homes.
 The RCC Core Strategy normally looks to deliver a density of 40 dwellings per hectare.
-However, given that the Plan and community's view that new housing should be built in clusters, a figure of 25-30 dwellings per hectare has been agreed as more appropriate.
+However, given that the Plan and community's view that new housing should be built in clusters, a figure of 25-30 dwellings per hectare is considered to be appropriate for Uppingham.

 The Plan acknowledges the County Council's calculations on windfall sites, which could be anywhere in the town.
 It also acknowledges the need for occasional, self build, custom built, single dwelling developments.
-It therefore seeks the community's approval to allow up to six such homes to be built during the period up to 2026 and exempt them from paying Community Infrastructure Levy (CIL).
+The Plan therefore sets out a policy of allowing up to six such homes to be built during the period up to 2026.

-Policy 4 - Housing - Numbers
+Policy 3 - Housing - Numbers